supervisely/developer-portal/app-development/basics/add-private-app.md

 API_TOKEN="4r47N...xaTatb"
 ```

+- SERVER_ADDRESS - your instance serverver address (e.g. https://app.supervise.ly)
+- API_TOKEN - your user API_TOKEN (click to your user name in top right corner -> Account settings -> API token)

+{% hint style="info" %}
+**Supervisely team only!** To develop and test applications on a dev server, your slug must start with "supervisely-ecosystem/..." and you should use "supervisely" user API token
+{% endhint %}

 ### Step 1.
 Prepare a directory with app sources.

 You are a developer and you implemented an app.
 App sources are on your local computer in some directory.
 Go to this folder.
 For example, folder structure will look like this: